-This project fully implements a Sinclair ZX Spectrum 48K computer from the year 1982.
+This project fully implements a Sinclair ZX Spectrum 48K computer (1982).

-The model codes in Verilog all parts that make up that computer.
-Directory "host\zxspectrum\ula" contains blocks (drivers) for the keyboard, video signal using the VGA, sound, RAM memory, clocks etc.
+Directory "host\zxspectrum\ula" contains blocks (drivers) for the keyboard, video signal (using a VGA port), sound, RAM memory, clocks etc.

 There are 2 system ROM images included in the "host\zxspectrum\rom" directory - the original ZX Spectrum ROM and an improved, so-called "Gosh Wonderful" ROM - merged into a single image which is to be flashed into the DE1's flash memory starting at the address 0.
 Use a flash tool that came with your DE1 board software to flash this data.